Redeem FAssets

 }

-In a production environment, you should use a more secure method to transfer FXRP to a smart contract.
+In a production environment, it is recommended to use a more secure method for approving the transfer of FXRP to a smart contract.

 Parse the Redemption Events